 - Increasing employee self-awareness

 - Creating a balanced view of the organisation as well as the broader growth and development strategy and expectations

-- Identifying strengths and weaknesses in employee skill sets in order to build on or improve upon them
+- Identifying strengths and weaknesses in employee skill sets in order to build or improve on them

 - Building a culture of feedback that allows for open communication